 The President is Penn's chief architect and steward of Penn's thriving partnership with the West Philadelphia community.
 By directing the University's multi-faceted academic, service, and economic activities toward revitalizing the neighborhood and improving community relations, the President has transformed Penn into a national model for civic engagement.
 Today, thousands of Penn students currently volunteer in West Philadelphia, either through direct community service or through academic service learning courses that produce enduring changes, such as improved public schools, heightened literacy and nutrition awareness, and small business development.

 The President is the chief executive of the largest private employer in Philadelphia and the fourth-largest in Pennsylvania; she is responsible for the financial health of the University, and oversees one of the largest integrated academic health systems in the country.

-The President is an ambassador of the University to Penn's 290,000 alumni.
+The President is an ambassador of the University to Penn's 300,000 alumni.
 Penn has 122 alumni clubs: 68 domestic clubs in 38 states and Puerto Rico, plus clubs in 49 foreign countries.
-Active members of the Penn community, alumni participate in the University as trustees, as overseers of Penn schools and centers, and as leaders of class- and school-based initiatives.
+Active members of the Penn community, alumni participate in the University as trustees, as advisors of Penn schools and centers, and as leaders of class- and school-based initiatives.
 They meet with applicants, serve as career advisors to students, and are still Penn students themselves, participating in life-long learning courses on the Internet.